benmvp/slides/2019/webu/webdev.md

 - That's it!
 - Wanted to thank the organizers
   * Inviting me to speak
+  * Putting on such a great conference
-  *
+  * _Applause_
 - I hope you enjoyed our ride in the wayback machine
   * Hopefully it gives us all appreciation for where we've come from
-  * Next time we wanna complain about the current situation
+  * Next time we wanna complain about Webpack configuration
+  * Remember the spacer.gif
 - Ask questions on Twitter
 - Thanks!
+- Enjoy the rest of the conference